-Director Richard S. "Dick" Fiore was first elected to the Board in 1977.
+Director Richard S. Dick Fiore was first elected to the Board in 1977.
 Mr. Fiore has held numerous leadership positions at Moulton Niguel, including serving as President of the Moulton Niguel Board of Directors and Chairman of the District's Finance, Legal, Engineering, Outreach, and Community Relations committees.
 He currently chairs the Administrative Committee.

-Director William "Bill" Moorhead serves as an elected Director of the Moulton Niguel Water District and was first elected to the Board in 2018.
+Director William Bill Moorhead serves as an elected Director of the Moulton Niguel Water District and was first elected to the Board in 2018.
 Mr. Moorhead serves as Moulton Niguel's representative on the South Orange County Watershed Management Area (SOCWMA) and an alternate for the California Association of Sanitation Agencies (CASA).

 Director Sherry Wanninger serves as an elected Director of the Moulton Niguel Water District.
-Elected to her first term in 2020, Ms. Wanninger believes in prioritizing long-term water resiliency to build on the District's success at delivering safe, reliable and affordable water services.
-A Certified Professional Contract Manager, Director Wanninger has experience negotiating and managing multi-million-dollar contracts and preparing budgets, forecasts, long-range plans, and capital reviews.
-She is also a Commissioner for the Santiago Aqueduct Commission.
+Elected to her first term in 2020, Ms. Wanninger believes in prioritizing long term water resiliency to build on the District's success at delivering safe, reliable and affordable water services.
+A Certified Professional Contract Manager, Director Wanninger has experience negotiating and managing multi million dollar contracts and preparing budgets, forecasts, long range plans, and capital reviews.

 Director Diane Rifkin serves as a Director of the Moulton Niguel Water District.
-On the strength of her impressive professional background, interest in local water and infrastructure issues, and long-term community service and leadership in the District, she was appointed unanimously by her colleagues on January 14th, 2021 to a vacant seat on the Board of Directors.
+On the strength of her impressive professional background, interest in local water and infrastructure issues, and long term community service and leadership in the District, she was appointed unanimously by her colleagues on January 14th, 2021 to a vacant seat on the Board of Directors.